MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-B-Transfer-Treaty-Prisoners-Parolees/section-2.68.md

 (5) Disputes of material fact shall be resolved by a preponderance of the evidence, with written recommended findings by the examiner unless the examiner determines, on the record, not to take the controverted matter into account.

 (6) The transferee shall be notified of the examiner's recommended findings of fact, and the examiner's recommended determination and reasons therefore, at the conclusion of the hearing.
-The case shall thereafter be reviewed by the Executive Hearing Examiner pursuant to § 2.23, and the Commission shall make its determination upon a panel recommendation.
+The case shall thereafter be reviewed by a second hearing examiner, and the Commission shall make its determination upon a panel recommendation.

 (i) *Final decision.* (1) The Commission shall render a decision as soon as practicable and without unnecessary delay.
 Upon review of the examiner panel recommendation, the Commissioner may make the decision by concurring with the panel recommendation.
 If the Commissioner does not concur, the Commissioner shall refer the case to another Commissioner and the decision shall be made on the concurring votes of two Commissioners.
 The decision shall set a release date and a period and conditions of supervised release.
 If the Commission determines that the appropriate release date under 18 U.S.C.
 4106A is the full term date of the foreign sentence, the Commission will order the transferee to “continue to expiration.”